Effectiveness of Contact Tracing on Networks with Cliques: Introduction

-The rest of this paper is organized as follows.
-In Section~\ref{sec:net_sir}, we will introduce the random network structure, the epidemic model, and the contact tracing procedure.
-In Section~\ref{sec:canonical}, we will find the epidemic threshold for networks with cliques.
-We will show how multi-type branching processes based on motifs \cite{keating2022multitype} can be used to derive mean-field solutions to this problem.
-Finally, we show our results based on this approach.
-In Section~\ref{sec:Complex_contagion}, we introduce the complex contagion approximation of the process.
-We show that contact tracing on networks with cliques can be approximated as a complex contagion process.
+The structure of this paper is organized as follows: In Section~\ref{sec:Model}, we introduce (A) the random network models employed and (B) detail the epidemic model, along with the contact tracing procedures.
+Section~\ref{sec:results} is divided into two main parts: (A) The first part focuses on identifying the epidemic threshold and observing the phase transition in epidemic size in networks with cliques.
+This is achieved using multi-type branching processes, which provide mean-field solutions for the reproduction number.
+(B) The second part examines how the sub-critical epidemic size grows with disease parameters and the sizes of cliques.
+Section~\ref{sec:Complex_contagion} discusses how contact tracing in networks with cliques can be interpreted as a complex contagion process.
+Finally, in Section~\ref{sec:conc}, we highlight the implications of our findings for understanding and mitigating disease spread in social networks.